MicrosoftDocs/VBA-Docs/api/Publisher.LayoutGuides.VerticalBaseLineOffset.md

 ## Remarks

-When setting the layout guide properties of a  **Page** object it must be returned from the **MasterPages** collection.
+When setting the layout guide properties of a **Page** object, it must be returned from the **MasterPages** collection.

 ## Example

-This example sets the vertical baseline offset of the layout guides object to 12 for the second master page in the active document.
+This example sets the vertical baseline offset of the **LayoutGuides** object to 12 for the second master page in the active document.

 ```vb
 Dim objLayout As LayoutGuides